openstack/api-site/firstapp/source/getting_started.rst

 * Userdata.
 During instance creation, you can provide userdata to OpenStack to configure instances after they boot.
 The cloud-init service applies the user data to an instance.
 You must pre-install the cloud-init service on your chosen image.
-We'll go into more detail in :doc:`/introduction`.
+We will go into more detail in :doc:`/introduction`.

 .. only:: fog